shubhamdarge06/Vpc-Peering/README.md

-# Vpc-Peering
-VPC Peering Setup and Inter-VPC Connectivity !!!!!
+# VPC Peering Setup and Inter-VPC Connectivity !!!!!
 Just done the vpc peering configuration

 VPC PEERING is used for communicating with different vpc which is present in same region or different region.